john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Anaconda

 Consider installing [Anaconda](http://docs.continuum.io/anaconda/install.html) instead.
-Anaconda is Python packaged with over 100 tools and libraries that you will want (This includes Pandas and everything else we will use in this course.)
+Anaconda is Python packaged with hundreds of libraries that you will want (including Pandas and almost everything else we will use in this course.)

 ## Intro to pandas

 #### Why use pandas?

-pandas is a powerful tool for handling data structures and performing data analysis.
+pandas is a powerful tool for handling data and performing data analysis.
 It can accomplish the same tasks you would typically do in Microsoft Excel (sort, filter, pivot, etc.), but unlike Excel, pandas can be used in Python programs to streamline repetitive tasks and allow reusability of code.
 Additionally, it can perform the same tasks that you would typically do in a database, like SQL (queries, joins, etc.), but it does so in Python memory (no need to establish and connect to a database!).

 Lastly, many pandas functions are based off of other popular Python utilities (numpy, scipy, etc.).

 ## iPython

-When importing pandas into the Python interpreter for on-the-fly programming and debugging, I would recommend using iPython over the standard Python interpreter.
-It is basically a more advanced version with additional features.
+When importing pandas into the Python interpreter for on-the-fly programming and debugging, consider using iPython.
+It has several features not available in the standard Python interpreter:

- * Tab auto-completion (on class names, functions, methods, variables)
+ * Tab auto-completion (on class names, functions, methods, and variables)
  * More explicit and colour-highlighted error messages
  * Better history management
- * Basic UNIX shell integration (you can run simple shell commands such as cp, ls, rm, cp, etc. directly from the iPython command line)
+ * Basic UNIX shell integration (you can run simple shell commands: cp, ls, rm, cp, etc.)

 After installing iPython, invoke it using the command `ipython`.